 Your application will be assigned to a regulatory officer, who will contact you if there is any outstanding documentation relating to your application.
 Whenever we ask you for information, we will update you on the contact details of the person who can answer any questions you may have.
 Please note that your assigned regulatory officer may change during the assessment of your application.

-Note: You will be given 30 days to provide any outstanding information.
+Note: You will be given a time period to provide any outstanding information.

 If we do not receive this information within the timeframe stated in the notice we will assume that you have withdrawn your application and will close it.

 We appreciate it can take time to gather the required information.
 If you anticipate any delay in sending us the additional information, you may ask your regulatory officer for additional time.

 If you are a Steam A application the qualification information you provided at the Self-check must be checked by Ahpra.
 Stream B applicants will have already had their qualification documentation checked when they completed the Portfolio stage, however certified hard copies may still be required at the registration application stage.

 Ahpra reviews the documents you provided for your qualification(s) against the information you provided at the Self-check.
 We will contact you if there are any documents missing from your application and you will be given time to provide the documentation.
 If we do not receive the documents within this timeframe and are not responsive, we will assume you no longer wish to proceed and will withdraw your application.

 If the qualification documentation you provide with your registration application matches the information you provided at Self-check, we will continue to assess your registration application.

 If the qualification documentation you provide with your registration application does not match the information you provided at Self-check, we will assess your qualification based on the documents you have provided.
 We will then let you know whether you can stay in Stream A, or need to proceed in Stream B or Stream C.